capitual/react-native-capface/README.md

 ### `CapfaceSdk.DefaultMessage`

-This interface represents the success message and loading data message during to FaceTecSDK flow.
+This interface represents the success message and loading data message during to CapfaceSDK flow.
 It interface is used **more** by processors's [authenticate](#authenticatedata-capfacesdkdata) and [enroll](#enrolldata-capfacesdkdata) processors.

 | `CapfaceSdk.DefaultMessage` | type     | iOS | Android | Required | Default                                                                 |
 | --------------------------- | -------- | --- | ------- | -------- | ----------------------------------------------------------------------- |